The action of contact transformations pseudogroup on the second order ODEs which are cubic in second derivative

 We consider the problem of equivalence of the ODEs of the form

 under the action of the pseudogroup of contact transformations.
 We suppose that this equation has $n$ distinct roots

 The case $n=2$ was solved in~\cite{Vshjr12}.
 The equivalence problem of such ODEs reduces to the problem of point equivalence of some ODEs of the form (\ref{du1}), associated with the original equations.
 In the present paper we show how the case $n=3$ may be reduced to the case $n=2$.
 Moreover, we consider the most interesting situation for $n=3$, namely, the case when the associated equation for the quadratic equation $(y''-\lambda_1)(y''-\lambda_2)=0$, is linearizable.
 This case reduces to the equivalence problem of 2-parametric families of integral curves of Cartan distribution in $\mathbb{R}^3$ under the action of projective group $SL_3$ admitted by the associated equation.
+Such families were called Legendrian 2-webs in~\cite{Wang}.
 This problem can be reformulated as a classification problem of ODEs of the form (\ref{du1}) under the action of $SL_3$.
-We also solve the more general problem of $SL_3$-equivalence of arbitrary 2-parametric families of curves in $\mathbb{R}^3$.